rbrusnicki/Robust-GNC-LMI-Lyapynov-Supplementary-Material/README.md

 <details>
 <summary> <h5> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.2.3 Acceptance criteria </h5> </summary>

+For each disturbance test of the simulated flight, the criteria used for acceptance were:

+■ *When the current disturbance studied is included in the simulation, the rocket should perform a stable flight during the entire boosted phase*.

+In the same manner, for each disturbance test, as soon as the rocket could not be controlled during the entire boosted phase of the flight, it was assumed that the maximum limit of the current disturbance being tested was achieved.
+The criterion used for acceptance at the final stage of the Phase D tests was:

+■ *When all the disturbances are included in the simulation, the rocket should perform a stable flight during the entire boosted phase*.

+<br><br>

 <p align="center">
 <img src="Chapter-04-Results-and-Analysis/58.png" alt="Acceptance Criteria" title="Test acceptance criteria" style="margin: 0 auto; max-width: 400px">
 </p>